Tsunamins/Tsunamins.github.io/_posts/2019-02-11-cli_project_noteworthy_points.markdown

 After all the various tricks and pondering of life my CLI project took I am glad to have experienced it.
 There were several other stuck points possibly worth highlighting but these seemed the most useful and interesting.

+For a YouTube demonstration:  [https://youtu.be/IZuhB9wp3Wo](http://)

+For the GitHub repository: [https://github.com/Tsunamins/miami_venues.git](http://)